Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 April 2026 00.12.53 UTC
+- WIB: Rabu, 22 April 2026 02.24.05 UTC
-- WITA: Rabu, 22 April 2026 01.12.53 UTC
+- WITA: Rabu, 22 April 2026 03.24.05 UTC
-- WIT: Rabu, 22 April 2026 02.12.53 UTC
+- WIT: Rabu, 22 April 2026 04.24.05 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: nature
+Kategori: inspirational